busekcoban/EcommerceReviews/README.md

 reviews.csv file is dataset.

-In reviewanalysis.md file, you can see analysis with sql.
+In reviewanalysis.md file, you can see analysis with SQL.